Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 Queen’s Park were back on Scottish Cup duty on Saturday 30

 November, after having received a bye in the third round.
-Mauchline were the visitors to Hampden Park .
+Mauchline were the visitors to Hampden Park on a wet, gloomy afternoon .
 Queen’s were one up at the interval from a free kick (scorer

 unknown).
 Four more goals followed in a